victorbiga/engineering-management/README.md

 ## Team vision

 * Seth Godin, [A manifesto for small teams doing important work](http://sethgodin.typepad.com/seths_blog/2016/02/a-manifesto-for-small-teams-doing-important-work.html): really inspiring list of short cultural values for a team.
 Craft your own!

+## Technical strategy

+* Joel Spolsky, [Things You Should Never Do, Part I](http://www.joelonsoftware.com/articles/fog0000000069.html): Joel explains why (according to him) you should never rewrite a codebase.

 ## Team culture